 While this goal could be accomplished by any node connection on the Kovan network, here at QuickNode, we make it quick and easy to set up a blockchain node.
 You can register for whatever plan best suits your needs and then make sure to launch a Kovan node.
-You can register for a free trial, as well as see pricing here.
+You can register for a free QuickNode account here, as well as see pricing here.

 You will need the HTTP Provider URL for this tutorial, so keep this URL handy.
 It should look something like this:

 Now that we have our blockchain infrastructure ready to go, we can move on to querying blockchain data using Laika.

 First, we will want to configure Laika with our QuickNode endpoint and mnemonic phrase.
 If you don't have a mnemonic handy, don't worry, Laika automatically generates a test wallet for you to use.
 Click the Connect button in the top right corner and then click Web3 Provider.